 - 1. At least 50% of the approved amount must be spent in the ODA recipient partner country/countries. - 2.
-At least 20% of the approved amount must be allocated to development actors, i.e. co-applicants and project partners from practitioner organisations. - 3.
+At least 20% of the approved amount must be allocated to development actors. - 3.
 At least 10% of the approved amount must be spent for communication and dissemination activities to enable interaction and knowledge utilisation (i.e. website, workshops with stakeholders, production of flyers, policy briefs, training material for target groups etc.).